Opioid Addiction Disease Basics

 - While illicit opioid heroin poisonings increased by 12.4% from 1999 to 2002, the number of prescription opioid analgesic poisonings in the United States increased by 91.2% during that same time period.

-- Drug overdose was the leading cause of injury death in 2013, greater than car accidents and homicide.
+- Drug overdose was the leading cause of accidental death in 2014, greater than car accidents and homicide.

-- In 2012, 259 million opioid pain medication prescriptions were written, enough for every adult in America to have a bottle of pills.
+- In 2015, about 300 million opioid pain medication prescriptions were written, enough for every adult in America to have a bottle of pills.